Hemp in Ancient Chinese Medicine

 Isolate extraction uses harsh solvents like butane, hexane, chloroform, and others.
-Isolate is often used on hemp that has been exposed to pesticides or is moldy.
+It is often used on hemp that has been exposed to pesticides or is moldy.

 The harsh solvents used may degrade the cannabinoids, and there is a chance residue of harsh solvents in the end product.